Optimization of the L1 norm of the solution of a Fisher-KPP equations in the small diffusivity regime: Introduction

-\begin{rmq} We leave as an open problem the conjecture that $\overline{\mu}_{l}=\overline{\mu}_{r}$, that is, that $G$ admits a unique maximizer.
-This would imply the convergence of $\mu/\delta_{\mu}^{2}$ as $\mu\to 0$ to this unique maximizer.
+\begin{remark} We leave as an open problem the conjecture that $G$ admits a unique maximizer.
+This would imply the convergence of $\mu k_{\mu}^{2}$ as $\mu\to 0$ to this unique maximizer.
 Liang and Lou \cite{LiangLou} provided an example of growth rate $m$ for which $\mu \mapsto F_{\mu}(m)$ admits at least two maximas.
-However, the growth rates considered in the present paper are quite different from the one considered in \cite{LiangLou}, which was the perturbation of a constant function, and we thus still believe that $\overline{\mu}_{l}=\overline{\mu}_{r}$ here. \end{rmq}
+However, the growth rates considered in the present paper are quite different from the one considered in \cite{LiangLou}, which was the perturbation of a constant function, and we thus still believe that the maximizer $ \textcolor{black}{\overline{\mu}_{inf}}$ is unique here. \end{remark}

 We do not know if the maximizers are always $k-$symmetric for $\mu$ small.
 In the numerics performed in \cite{MazariRuizBalet}, the maximizers did not always look like $k-$symmetric functions.
-However, when the diffusivity is well scaled, in a sense, we are able to prove that the maximizers are $k-$symmetric.
+However, when the diffusivity is well scaled, in a sense, we are able to prove such a $k-$symmetry.